-

 Please bear in mind that these calculations have been made from AGP to Marbella city centre.
 If you are starting your catamaran charter in Fuengirola, this journey will be shorter and cheaper.

-Hire a catamarans near Marbella
+Hire a catamaran near Marbella

 In Marbella, privately owned boats are available for hire.
 See your other options in the area.